-403 Probationary Term
+403 Probationary Period Term

-Purpose of Probationary Term - The probationary term is in place to allow an employee to become familiar with the specific duties and responsibilities of the employee's new position.
-The probationary term also provides the Department Head with an opportunity to evaluate the employee's job performance and potential for development in the position.
+Purpose of Probationary Period-Term - The probationary periodterm is forin place to allow an employee to become familiar with the specific duties and responsibilities of the employee's new position.
+The probationary periodterm also provides the Department Head with an opportunity to evaluate the employee's job performance and potential for development in the position.

-Length of Probationary Term - Except as otherwise provided in the Putnam County Civil Service Rules and Appendices, every permanent appointment from an open-competitive list and every original appointment to a position in the non-competitive, exempt or labor class shall be subject to satisfactory completion of a probationary term of not less than twenty-six (26) weeks nor more than fifty-two (52) weeks.
+Length of Probationary Period (Competitive Class) Term - Except as otherwise provided in the Putnam County Civil Service Rules and Appendices, every permanent appointment from an open-competitive list and every original appointment to a position in the non-competitive, exempt or labor class shall be subject to satisfactory completion of a probationary term of not less than twenty-six (26) weeks nor more than fifty-two (52) weeks.